reuteras/dotwin/README.md

  dotwin

 My configuration files for Windows.
-I use the same Vim configuration for bot Linux, Mac and Windows so it is not included here.
+I use the same Vim configuration for both Linux, Mac and Windows so it is not included here.

 ## Start